oddbird/oddsite/content/contact/index.rst

 location: contact
 before:
   - include: 'contact/_form.html.j2'
+    contact: 'miriam'
     intro: |
-      We're committed to keeping our team small and personal, so the people you meet at the beginning of the process are the same people who help you design, build, and launch your application.
+      We're always here and happy to talk — whether you have a project,
+      or a question,
+      or just want to say hi.
       Send us a message
+      and %s, our %s,
-      and we'll be in touch with you soon.
+      will be in touch with you soon.
     submit: 'Send!'
     next: 'contact/thanks/'